sajibcse68/MyDailyLearn/Git/GitCheatSheet.md

 $ git diff                                     # workspace vs index
 $ git diff --cached                            # index vs repo, show all staged and unstaged file changes
 $ git diff HEAD                                # workspace vs repo
+$ git diff -- file_delete                      # see the deleted files, use '--' to separate paths from revisions
 $ git whatchanged --since="3 day ago"          # see the changed file lists name since 3 days
 $ git whatchanged --since="1 day ago" -p       # see the changes with file lists
 $ git whatchanged --since="1 day ago" <file>   # see the changes of a specific file